richgel999/ufo_data/bin/anon_pdf.md

 *   [https://scholarship.rice.edu/bitstream/handle/1911/110197/wrc15848_transcript.pdf?sequence=3&](https://scholarship.rice.edu/bitstream/handle/1911/110197/wrc15848_transcript.pdf?sequence=3&)
 *   [https://www.texasmonthly.com/arts-entertainment/unidentified-scholarly-subject/](https://www.texasmonthly.com/arts-entertainment/unidentified-scholarly-subject/)

-**(PUBLIC DOMAIN)** - 2 December 1952 — CIA OSI Chief Philip Grandin Strong meets with MIT Provost Julius A. Stratton and professor Max Millikan to discuss UAP sightings and a means of studying them through Project Lincoln.
+**(PUBLIC DOMAIN)** - 2 December 1952 — CIA OSI Chief Philip Grandin Strong meets with MIT Provost Julius A. Stratton and professor Max Millikan to discuss UAP sightings and a means of studying them through **Project Lincoln**.
 Lincoln was an already established air defense project at MIT for the USAF, specifically analyzing photographic reconnaissance and surveillance.

 The December 1952 memo suggests Lincoln had an interest in flying saucer cases beginning in mid-1952, and CIA OSI sought “full backing” of the DCI for MIT to formally study UAP.
 Unfortunately, no further Lincoln UAP documentation exists, and Lincoln summary reports do not mention UAP despite Stratton’s interest.
 USAF Capt.
-Edward J. Ruppelt later writes that Project Lincoln’s Beacon Hill Group recommended he set up “sound detection apparatus” in areas of UAP activity, suggesting the MIT scientists were doing actual UAP work under contract.
+Edward J. Ruppelt later writes that **Project Lincoln’s Beacon Hill Group** recommended he set up “sound detection apparatus” in areas of UAP activity, suggesting the MIT scientists were doing actual UAP work under contract.

 *   [https://www.governmentattic.org/12docs/USAF-BeaconHillReport_1952.pdf](https://www.governmentattic.org/12docs/USAF-BeaconHillReport_1952.pdf)
 *   [https://www.cia.gov/readingroom/docs/DOC_0000015345.pdf](https://www.cia.gov/readingroom/docs/DOC_0000015345.pdf)

 >**_Note_**: Project Lincoln may just be one example how the CIA/USAF/AEC “exported” UAP study to universities and private nonprofits (like Battelle, mentioned in the 9 January 1953 entry).
-Such analysis that may have been done at MIT is not mentioned in any updates to Congress or the American people, and Stratton’s interest contradicts the findings of the Robertson Panel, Blue Book, and Condon Committee that UAPs do not warrant further study.
+Such analysis that may have been done at MIT is not mentioned in any updates to Congress or the American people, and Stratton’s interest contradicts the findings of the Robertson Panel, **Blue Book**, and Condon Committee that UAPs do not warrant further study.

 **(PUBLIC DOMAIN)** - 9 December 1952 — USAF Col. Donald L. Bower forbids Capt.
 Edward J. Ruppelt from visiting CIA Office of Scientific Intelligence to share information on compelling UAP data.
 CIA held the “Robertson Panel” the next month without these key cases.